Rose McGowan: 2010s: Independent films and professional expansion

 In an August 2011 interview, McGowan talked about her experience working on the film Rosewood Lane with director Victor Salva, who is a convicted child molester and child pornographer, stating, "I still don't really understand the whole story or history there, and I'd rather not, because it's not really my business.
 But he's an incredibly sweet and gentle man."
 McGowan lent her voice to the video games Darkwatch, playing a femme fatale named Tala, and Terminator Salvation, as a troubled soldier named Angie Salter.
-She guest-starred in an episode of Law & Order: Special Victims Unit as a grifter who targets New York sex clubs, and also in two episodes of Once Upon A Time between 2012 and 2014, playing the role of the young Cora Mills.
+She guest-starred in an episode of Law & Order: Special Victims Unit as a grifter who targets New York sex clubs, and also in two episodes of Once Upon a Time between 2012 and 2014, playing the role of the young Cora Mills.
 She wrote and recorded a song titled "Protection", which was featured in her film Strange Hearts (2011).
 McGowan appeared in the Imperial Teen music video for "Yoo Hoo", which was featured on the Jawbreaker soundtrack, and she recorded the theme song from the film Dead Awake (2010).
 In the third season of Chosen (2014), a television series airing via Crackle, McGowan took on the role of an experienced hunter.

-McGowan made her directorial debut with a short film called Dawn, which revolved around a teen from a strict family falls under the spell of a gas-station employee.
-The 17-minute piece premiered at the 2014 Sundance Film Festival, to critical acclaim; Way Too Indie noted: "This was a real gem of a short film.
+McGowan made her directorial debut with the short film Dawn, about a teen from a strict family who falls under the spell of a gas-station employee.
+The 17-minute film premiered at the 2014 Sundance Film Festival to critical acclaim; Way Too Indie noted: "This was a real gem of a short film.
 Dawn's salient literary and cultural references, paired with the film's high production value, gorgeous shots, its slow-burner buildup and gripping conclusion, bring something to the table for everyone, and portends an excellent directorial career for Ms. McGowan".
-She appeared in the music video for the 2014 single "Break the Rules" by Charli XCX.
-In September 2015, McGowan released her debut single, titled "RM486".
-The song has strong feminist themes, with its title being a play on the abortion drug RU486 and McGowan's initials.
+In 2015 the actress appeared in the music video for "Break the Rules" by Charli XCX.
+In September 2015, McGowan released her debut single, "RM486".
+The song has strong feminist themes, with its title playing on the name of the abortion drug RU486 and McGowan's initials.